 In May 2017, Spanish environmental organisation Ecologistas en Acción published a video which was picked up on social media showing one of the sections of the Riotinto dam leaking and piping/bubbling, indicating problems with the dam’s retaining walls.

 The ratio of liquid to solid in the dam is 70 percent liquid to 30 percent solid.
 Violating the environmental conditions of which the company holds its license to operate, Atalaya Mining has not built the necessary concentration plant to thicken the tailings to the 50 percent solids required.
-Despite warnings by Ecologistas en Accion and expert Dr Steve Emerman in his report for LMN, published in June 2019, and recently in LMN’s summary report, that the dams have exceeded their capacity and are at extreme risk of collapsing, nothing has been done.
+Despite warnings by Ecologistas en Accion and expert Dr Steve Emerman in his report for LMN, published in June 2019, and recently in LMN’s summary report, that the dams have exceeded their capacity and one is proposed to be raised in a potentially dangerous way, and both.are at extreme risk of collapsing, nothing has been done.